 You can contact me by e-mail or through my Twitter account.
 Please, consider that it may take a while until I answer your messages, depending on how busy I am in that moment.

 I am the Knight Chair in Visual Journalism at the School of Communication of the University of Miami (UM).
 I teach courses on infographics and data visualization.
-I'm also director of the Visualization Program at UM's Center for Computational Science, and Visualization Innovator in Residence at Univisión noticias.
-I am currently a visualization consultant for several companies, like Google, Microsoft, McMaster-Carr, etc.
+I'm also director of the Visualization Program at UM's Center for Computational Science.
+I am currently a visualization consultant for several companies, like Google, Microsoft, McMaster-Carr, Nielsen, etc.

 I am the author of the books Infografía 2.0: Visualización interactiva de información en prensa (Alamut, Spain, 2008), The Functional Art: an Introduction to Information Graphics and Visualization (2012), and The Truthful Art: Data, Charts, and Maps for Communication (2016)